krishnaPrasad2000/Image_Classifier_using_CNN/README.md

 # Image_Classifier_using_CNN

-The below project is our solution for the multi-class mavel-character image classification problem.
-There were 4 classes of cell images, with a training data of 1761 images created from scratch.
+The below project is our solution for the multi-class Marvel-character image classification problem.
+There were 4 classes of Marvelimages, with a training data of 1761 images created from scratch.